 - tight-fitting Powered Air Purifying Respirators (PAPR).

 If a worker does not pass a fit test, the worker may obtain a better fit by trying a respirator of a different size or model or made by another manufacturer.
-Alternatively, a respirator that doesn’t rely on a tight-fitting face seal, such as a hood type may be selected.
+Alternatively, a respirator that doesn’t rely on a tight-fitting face seal, such as a hood type may be selected if suitable.

 All fit testing must be carried out by a competent person such as occupational hygienist, manufacturer, supplier or consultant or a trained in-house person: